dibikhin/fp-repository-js/README.md

 Suppose you have a stateful DB client demanding to be initialized or connected to a data source.
 So, you have to store its state somewhere and mock the DB when needed or just want to have a familiar interface for data access.

 The Repository pattern will help you here.
 It provides the familiar interface and Functional Programming helps with handling state.
-Applying OOP you create instances of Repositories with generics or concrete classes holding db context in a field.
-In Functional Programming you deal with modules instead of classes and inject state with partial application.
+Applying OOP you create instances of Repositories with generics or concrete classes holding db context in a private field.
+Using Functional Programming you deal with modules instead of classes and inject state with partial application.

 Here we have:
 - DB stub — an example of DB client
 - Generic Repository — a template Repository for creating concrete ones
-- Users Repository — a concrete Repository for Users collection/table
+- Users Repository — a concrete Repository for `Users` collection/table
 - Bootstrapper — a module for wiring things up

 The concrete `UsersRepository` module is initiated in `app_infra/bootstrapper` by `dal/users_repository_factory` using `dal/generic_repository` and `dal/db_stub`.
 Dependencies are injected with partial application (Ramda's `partial`) which also handles state (`db`) through reference to `app_infra/global_state` (explicit state storage).

-See a simple example of usage in `test.js` and how to run above.
+See a simple example of usage in `test.js` and run tests with `npm test`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.